BlackHC/mamo/README.md

 ## How do I write tests for Dumbo?

 I need a range of simple unit tests and integration tests for different modules to be able to keep developing the library and be sure that it works as intended.

+## How can I link/support custom hash functions

+The issue is that I might not just want to use the type because of hierarchies and other messes.

+I could use a package based system.
+So, look up by using `__class__.__module__`.